oldham123/cfa_level_iii/6 Private Wealth Management 2/Reading 13 Concentrated Single Asset Positions.md

     - A *market risk bucket* contains riskier stocks and bonds with the aim of making a satisfactory return, but still keeping risk at reasonable levels, with the aim of maintaining current standard of living
     - An *aspirational risk bucket* holds riskier assets, such as stakes in private firms, and real estate positions; the success of which could drastically improve the client's standard of living

-- The first step of goal-based management is to determine the capital required to meet the objectives of the first two tiers of the portfolio
+- The first step of goal-based management is to determine the capital required to meet the objectives of the first two tiers of the portfolio (also called **primary capital**)
   - Surplus capital can be allocated to the aspirational bucket
   - In the event that a pre-existing aspirational holding prevents the first two goals being met, some means of liquidating or monetising the aspirational holding should be put to the client